Fire (TV series)

 Fire is an Australian television series transmitted on the Seven Network between 1995 and 1996.
 It was shown in the UK and Ireland on Sky One.
 In 1999 and 2000, the series was shown on Channel 5.

 The series explored the lives of a platoon of firefighters.
-The leading cast members included: Andy Anderson, Georgie Parker, Peter Phelps, Shane Connor, Deborra-Lee Furness, Danny Adcock, Wayne Pygram, Tottie Goldsmith, Liddy Clark, Aaron Jeffery, Tayler Kane and Max Phipps.
+The leading cast members included: Andy Anderson, Georgie Parker, Peter Phelps, Shane Connor, Deborra-Lee Furness, Danny Adcock, Wayne Pygram, Liddy Clark, Aaron Jeffery, Tayler Kane and Max Phipps.